In His Own Words...

 I grew up in Avon, NY, a small town just south of Rochester.
 Growing up in a small town helped me to recognize the value of integrity at a young age.
 You couldn’t step out of line for very long because everyone in town knew everyone else’s business.

 After leaving the Air Force, my wife Amy and I moved to Ashburn, Virginia, and I entered the competitive world of Private Practice Dentistry.
-Amy and I moved back to the Buffalo area in 2001 after the birth of our twin daughters.
+Amy and I moved back to the New York in 2001 after the birth of our twin daughters, opening our practice in Orchard Park.
 We enjoyed living in Virginia very much, but our families live here in Western New York, and we decided that relationships with extended family would be an important aspect in the development of the young personalities we would be bringing into existence.
 I can’t imagine being more grateful for being able to raise my children, with my beautiful wife, in this particular setting.